gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 **Definition**
 Annual pre‑tax cash flow divided by total equity invested (period‑specific, commonly Year‑1).

-Simple: This tells you how much cash you earn in one year compared to what you invested.
+Said differently, This tells you how much cash you earn in one year compared to what you invested.
 It’s like checking the interest you get on a savings account, but for property cash flow.

 **Key Terms**
 - **Equity invested**: total cash contributed by investors at closing (and subsequent capital calls, if any).